csc-training/summerschool/gpu-hip/p2pcopy/README.md

 TODOs.

 ## Case 2 - OpenMP
+First, some modules are needed.

-First, please load the PrgEnv-amd instead of PrgEnv-cray as follows:
+On **Lumi**, load the PrgEnv-amd instead of PrgEnv-cray as follows:
 ```
 module purge
 module load PrgEnv-amd